 - Complete the online Math Placement Exam

-- Review other important information to properly prepare for your New Student Orientation program
+- Review other important information, including setting up your Terpmail account, to properly prepare for your New Student Orientation program